logo

 This research aims to design innovative 'easy-to-use' and 'cost-effective’ analytical devices for detecting toxic ions such as mercury, lead, arsenic, and fluoride in drinkable water with the naked eye.
 Organic receptors, natural pigments, and functionalized nanoparticles are used as molecular sensors to detect these ions quickly.
 These sensors with remarkable sensitivity/selectivity are rigorously tested in the laboratory.
 Various analytical approaches for molecular confirmation are used to characterize the synthesized sensors.
 Further, for the fabrication of devices, these sensors are loaded onto substrates through the functionalization of paper pads for on-site detection and also through the functionalization of cellulose fibres for swab kit manufacture.
 The gadgets would be ideal for in-home sensors in urban and rural homes for monitoring the presence of hazardous ions in drinking water.

 A hydrogen economy is a promising future energy system using hydrogen as the primary energy source.
-Hydrogen is a clean and abundant energy source that can be used to generate electricity, power vehicles, and heat homes and businesses.
-The hydrogen economy is still in its early stages of development, but there is growing interest in it as a way to reduce greenhouse gas emissions and address climate change.
-Several challenges must be overcome before the hydrogen economy can be fully realized.
-One challenge is the cost of producing hydrogen.
-Hydrogen can be produced from various sources, including water, fossil fuels, and biomass.
-However, the cost of producing hydrogen from these sources is still relatively high.
-CRFM is working extensively on hydrogen production from water splitting.
-The earth-abundant materials, including transition metal oxides /hydroxides /chalcogenides /phosphides, and redox-active macrocycles, MOFs, are used as electrocatalysts for water electrolysis.
-These materials are both cost-effective and efficient at producing hydrogen.
-We also explore novel strategies and approaches to enhance these materials' performance.
-We aim to find a more sustainable way to produce hydrogen.
-We believe that this research will reduce the environmental impact of current processes.
-It will also pave the way for a cleaner and more sustainable future.
+Hydrogen is a clean and abundant energy carrier that can generate electricity, power vehicles, and heat homes and businesses.
+While still in its early stages, the hydrogen economy is gaining traction as a means to reduce greenhouse gas emissions and combat climate change.
+However, several challenges must be addressed before its full realization.
+One major challenge is the cost of producing hydrogen.
+Hydrogen can be derived from various sources, including water, fossil fuels, and biomass, but production costs remain relatively high.
+CRFM is actively engaged in hydrogen production via water splitting, utilizing earth-abundant materials such as transition metal oxides, hydroxides, chalcogenides, phosphides, redox-active macrocycles, and MOFs as electro catalysts for water electrolysis.
+These materials offer a cost-effective and efficient approach to hydrogen generation.
+We are also exploring novel strategies to enhance their performance, aiming for more sustainable hydrogen production that minimizes environmental impact.